upspin/upspin/doc/overview.md

 run as cloud services for easy availability, scalability, and maintenance.

-The interfaces in Upspin make it easy to insert caching layers between the client and the storage and directory servers to mitigate the cost of remote network access.
+The interfaces in Upspin make it easy to insert caching layers between the client and servers to mitigate the cost of remote network access.

 ## Security

-Although Upspin allows a user to store and share data without encryption, we expect most users will want their data to be protected from unwarranted access, and so the system offers high security as the default.
+Although Upspin allows a user to store and share data without encryption, we expect most users will want their data to be protected from unauthorized access, and so the system offers high security as the default.

 There are two separate issues about security.